lincolnauster/systemgmi/README.md

 Systemgmi should slot into any server environment with very little effort (or, ideally, no effort at all).
 If people are doing crazy things with this, it's built incorrectly.
-Working around its environment, systemgmi should never crash or error out at runtime (excluding pre-flight checks) and never exhibit unexpected behavior.
+Working around its environment, systemgmi should never crash or error out at runtime (excluding startup checks) and never exhibit unexpected behavior.
 Some environment variables and `systemctl enable` is all that should be required to have an instance of systemgmi in *any case*.

 ## Usage
 Enable/start the systemgmi service, giving it a TLS certificate in environment